-- When used in conjunction with the Blocking Sends feature, then using one-way sends on a well-running system should achieve similar QOS as when using the two-way send mode. - One-way send mode for topic publishers falls within the QOS guidelines set by the JMS Specification, but does entail a lower QOS than two-way mode (the WebLogic Server default mode). - One-way send mode may not improve performance if JMS consumer applications are a system bottleneck, as described in Asynchronous vs. Synchronous Consumers in Programming WebLogic JMS. - Consider enlarging the JVM's heap size on the client and/or server to account for increased batch size (the Window) of sends.
+- When used in conjunction with the Blocking Sends feature, then using one-way sends on a well-running system should achieve similar QOS as when using the two-way send mode. - One-way send mode for topic publishers falls within the QOS guidelines set by the JMS Specification, but does entail a lower QOS than two-way mode (the WebLogic Server default mode). - One-way send mode may not improve performance if JMS consumer applications are a system bottleneck, as described in "Asynchronous vs. Synchronous Consumers" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Consider enlarging the JVM's heap size on the client and/or server to account for increased batch size (the Window) of sends.
 The potential memory usage is proportioned to the size of the configured Window and the number of senders. - The sending application will not receive all quota exceptions.
 One-way messages that exceed quota are silently deleted, without throwing exceptions back to the sending client.
-See "Destination Quota Exceeded" on page 13-22 for more information and a possible work around. - Configuring one-way sends on a connection factory effectively disables any message flow control parameters configured on the connection factory. - By default, the One-way Window Size is set to "1", which effectively disables one-way sends as every one-way message will be upgraded to a two-way send.
+See Section 13.15.8, "Destination Quota Exceeded" for more information and a possible work around. - Configuring one-way sends on a connection factory effectively disables any message flow control parameters configured on the connection factory. - By default, the One-way Window Size is set to "1", which effectively disables one-way sends as every one-way message will be upgraded to a two-way send.
 (Even in one-way mode, clients will send a two-way message every One Way Send Window Size number of messages configured on the client's connection factory.)
 Therefore, you must set the one-way send window size much higher.
+It is

-It is recommended to try setting the window size to "300" and then adjust it according to your application requirements. - The client application will not immediately receive network or server failure exceptions, some messages may be sent but silently deleted until the failure is detected by WebLogic Server and the producer is automatically closed.
-See "Hardware Failure" on page 13-23 for more information.
+- recommended to try setting the window size to "300" and then adjust it according to your application requirements. - The client application will not immediately receive network or server failure exceptions, some messages may be sent but silently deleted until the failure is detected by WebLogic Server and the producer is automatically closed.
+See Section 13.15.12, "Hardware Failure" for more information.